lwjglgamedev/zvk/bookcontents/chapter-05/chapter-05.md

 `flags` parameter with the `VK_COMMAND_POOL_CREATE_RESET_COMMAND_BUFFER_BIT` value (`reset_command_buffer_bit` flag).
 This will allow commands to be reset individually.

-The rest of the functions of the struct, as usual, are a `cleanup` function to release resources and a `reset` function, which basically recycles all the resources associated to the command buffers associated to a command pool.
-We will use this v to put all allocated command buffers in initial state instead of resetting them individually.
+The rest of the functions of the struct are, as usual, a `cleanup` function to release resources.
+Now that are able to create command pools, let's review the struct that will allow us to instantiate command buffers, which as you can imagine it's named `VkCmdBuff`

-Now that are able to create command pools, let's review the struct that will allow us to instantiate command buffers, which as you can image it's named `VkCmdBuff` (defined in the same file as `VkCmdPool`).
+(defined in the same file as `VkCmdPool`).
 It starts like this:

 ```zig
 pub const VkCmdBuff = struct {